hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 **Logan Chester**:
 - `story 6` User can select from multiple activities
-- `story 6` The activities that the user selects are stored
 - `story 9` Once itinerary has been set, the map tab will display the fastest route from one event to the next (keeping preferred mode of transportation in mind)
 - `story 9` Map zooms out appropriately to show entirety of the next travel segment of the itinerary
 - `story 9` Route displayed is easily distinguishable from map background